Dunkirk and the use of Shepard Tone

 The BRITS defining moments: Director's Cut app results

 As the Brits comes to a close for another year, we’ve been asking Director’s cut members about their most iconic moment in the history of the Brits, over on the Director’s Cut app.
-Amongst members, the most defining moment of the BRITS goes to Jarvis Cocker, and his crashing of...about 2 years ago
+Amongst members, the most defining moment of the BRITS goes to Jarvis Cocker, and his crashing of...over 2 years ago

 This month we're talking about...
 BBC Two!

 Hello and welcome to a brand new feature here on the Director's Cut website.
 Each month we'll be asking for your thoughts on a different channel.
 This month we want to know what you think about BBC2!
-From Top Gear to the Great Pottery Throw Down, University Challenge to Muslims ...about 2 years ago
+From Top Gear to the Great Pottery Throw Down, University Challenge to Muslims ...over 2 years ago

 Why are audiences going Ga Ga for La La?

 Damien Chazelle’s musical La La Land has taken the box office by storm, it’s won seven Golden Globes and is nominated for fourteen Oscars.
-The film is a love letter to Hollywood and its stars Ryan Gosling and Ema Stone, a struggling musician and actress, led us through the ups ...about 2 years ago
+The film is a love letter to Hollywood and its stars Ryan Gosling and Ema Stone, a struggling musician and actress, led us through the ups ...over 2 years ago

 Fiction - better read, or watched?

 To read, or not to read?
 To watch, or not to watch?
 These questions are at the heart of the debate which rages across offices, dinner parties and pretty much, anywhere and, everywhere else.
 Which is better, reading the book or watching the adaptation on screen?
-Using YouGov’s connected data, ...about 2 years ago
+Using YouGov’s connected data, ...over 2 years ago

 Love in the Time of Tinder: is our media changing perceptions of romance?